 - people who are suicidal definitely want to die.

-Myth One: Suicidal People Are Just Trying to Get Attention
+1. Suicidal People Are Trying to Get Attention

 People who talk about suicide are usually in a great deal of pain.
 They want the pain to stop, but do not know how to make it stop except by ending their lives.
 They do not know what to do and are asking for help by talking about how badly they feel.

-Myth Two: People Who Are Suicidal Are Trying to Manipulate Others
+2. People Who Are Suicidal Want to Manipulate Others

 I became suicidal when I was in the Army, and was immediately accused of trying to manipulate the Army into giving me a medical discharge.
 This was the furthest thing from my mind at the time.
 I wanted to serve, but I also wanted to stop hallucinating and feeling depressed.
 This myth could've cost me my life had the psychiatrist not recognized that I was serious.